Social Work

 Graduate Program Information

-The School of Social Work offers full-time and part-time graduate study in Las Cruces and Online leading to the Master of Social Work (MSW) degree.
-The program is designed to provide academic and practicum education with an emphasis in Advanced Generalist Practice with Populations of the Southwest based on the foundation first year of generalist practice.
-The program is fully accredited by the Council on Social Work Education (CSWE).
+The School of Social Work offers full-time and part-time Master of Social Work (MSW) graduate study options.
+These are available in Las Cruces as well as through our online Global Campus.
+The program provides academic and practicum education focusing on Advanced Generalist Practice with an emphasis on Populations of the Southwest.
+It is fully accredited by the Council on Social Work Education (CSWE).

-Admission to the program is in accordance with the general regulations of the Graduate School, which include a completed undergraduate degree from an accredited institution.
-In addition to applying to the Graduate School, the application must also be made to the School of Social Work.
-The application to the School of Social Work spells out admission requirements, including submitting an internal application, a written statement, a current resume, and personal references.
-Applicants are required to complete a Basic Statistics course and a course with Human Biology content before beginning their MSW program of study.
-The program does not grant academic credit for work or other life experience in lieu of social work courses or practicum education.
+Admission to the program follows the general regulations of the Graduate School, which require applicants to have a completed undergraduate degree from an accredited institution.
+Applicants must apply separately to both the Graduate School and the School of Social Work.
+The School of Social Work application specifies additional admission requirements, including an internal application, a written statement, a current resume, and personal references.
+Before starting the MSW program, applicants must complete a Basic Statistics course and a course covering Human Biology content.
+The program does not award academic credit for work or life experience as a substitute for social work courses or practicum education.

 The School of Social Work is committed to ensuring a culturally diverse student population to enhance the social work profession at both state and national levels.
 To meet this goal of diversity, the school makes an effort to recruit from historically underrepresented groups.